 When I first started photographing portraits in studio I knew that I had to have a gray backdrop, but I often wondered which one was the “right” one to choose.
-In this article I’ll help you decide which shade of gray would be best for your particular application!
+In this article I’ll help you decide which shade of gray seamless paper would be best for your particular application!

 For these portraits, all 3 were lit the exact same way so you as the reader could get a better idea of the differences.